2014 Hamilton, Ontario, municipal election: Ward Three (Hamilton Centre)

 The early days of the Ward Three race were marked by the prolonged illness of incumbent Councillor Bernie Morelli.
-33-year-old entrepreneur Matthew Green was the first to indicate he would be seeking election, telling CBC Hamilton he would be running for council in Ward Three on October 26, 2013.
+33-year-old entrepreneur Matthew Green was the first to indicate he would seek election, telling CBC Hamilton he would run for council in Ward Three on October 26, 2013.
 Green's announcement was confirmed in a later CHML interview with Ted Michaels.
 Indicating that he wanted to make the announcement well before incumbent councillor Bernie Morelli decided if he would seek re-election, Green became the first candidate to file for the election on January 2, 2014.
 Green's campaign focused on safe streets, improving park infrastructure in the area, and conducting a comprehensive study of the city's transportation network.

 In November 2013, Dreschel tweeted that Ward Three Catholic school board trustee Ralph Agostino would run for council if incumbent councillor Bernie Morelli was unable to stand for election.
 Agostino registered on February 13 after announcing his decision to run a day earlier.
 Agostino campaigned on a platform of rejuvenating Barton Street, holding more community meetings, and uploading service costs to the provincial government.

-Near the end of November, 2013, Ward Three Public School Board trustee Tim Simmons announced he would be standing down as chair of the Hamilton-Wentworth District School Board to consider a run for Ward Three councillor.
+Near the end of November, 2013, Ward Three Public School Board trustee Tim Simmons announced that he would be standing down as chair of the Hamilton-Wentworth District School Board to consider a run for Ward Three councillor.
 Simmons registered to run for council on January 6, 2014.
 In his campaign, Simmons spoke of wanting to create a municipal 'Housing Officer' and supporting more investment in express bus service prior to the completion of LRT.

 Green and Simmons were among the announced candidates when Morelli died on January 14, 2014.
 Writing about his life, Spectator columnist Andrew Dreschel noted his illness, his successes, and controversies, while making note of the void that would be left by his passing.
 Following Morelli's passing, the number of candidates for the vacant seat increased substantially, with 15 candidates registering by the September 12 deadline.